shmuelhizmi/notnotepad/README.md

   - unreal engine blueprints
 >    **visual editor=> compiled data=> cpp interpreter**

+  - google blockly
+>    **visual editor=> compiled code=> interpreter/compiler**

+those tools solve this problem by adding an additional layer to this proccess that act like some sort of code translators/generators

-NotNotePad design to be a home for all kinds of code translators/generators that can fit as a component in this model :
+NotNotePad design to be a home for all kinds of code translators/generators as long as they can fit as a component in this model :

 >  **editor component=> editor data=> code=> ... **